 Clients will often assume their divorce is uncontested because both spouses agree to the divorce or because they initially agree on the terms without fully understanding the implications.
-An uncontested divorce is one in which both parties are in total agreement as to the division of their marital property and all other terms prior to filing the petition for divorce.
-Uncontested divorce is not right for every couple seeking a divorce and is more likely to be applicable to couples with no minor children and no significant assets.
+In Georgia, an uncontested divorce is one in which both parties are in total agreement as to the division of their marital property and all other terms prior to filing the petition for divorce.
+An uncontested divorce is not right for every couple seeking a divorce and is more likely to be applicable to couples with no minor children and no significant assets.
 A contested divorce is likely to arise when the parties have to resolve child custody and support issues or other material terms of the agreement.
-Material terms in a settlement agreement include such categories as: (1) child support; (2) custody and visitation (this includes agreement to a parenting plan); (3) debt allocation; (4) spousal support; and (5) division of real and personal property.
+Material terms in a settlement agreement include such categories as:

 Uncontested Divorce in Georgia

-In an uncontested divorce, the parties agree to the material terms up front.
-One party will obtain representation by an attorney who draws up the agreement.
-Both parties sign the agreement, and the attorney files for the divorce.
+In an uncontested divorce, the parties agree to all the material terms before the case is ever filed with the court.
+One party will usually obtain legal representation by an attorney who drafts up the Divorce Settlement Agreement, along with a Complaint for Divorce, Parenting Plan, Child Support Addendum, Acknowledgement of Service, etc. The actual documents that are required vary by the jurisdiction, county and venue the case is filed and whether the parties have minor child(ren) or not.
+Both parties sign the agreements, and the attorney files the divorce case with the appropriate Superior Court in a county that at least one of the parties resides.
 If the parties want to make changes to the agreement before signing, this is likely a contested, not an uncontested, divorce.
 When one or both parties are acting irrationally in regards to the terms of agreement, an uncontested divorce is absolutely not an option.

 Contested Divorce in Georgia